 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), medical equipment preparation workers, in general, held approximately 50,550 positions across the country in 2014.
-More than 35,000 of these individuals worked in general medical and surgical hospitals.
-The annual median wage for the profession in May 2014 was about $32,260, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), medical equipment preparers, in general, held approximately 50,330 positions across the country in 2015.
+More than 35,500 of these individuals worked in general medical and surgical hospitals.
+The annual median wage for the profession in May 2015 was about $33,330, per the BLS.

 The Certification Board for Sterile Processing and Distribution (CBSPD) offers professional certification for graduates of approved programs with significant work experience.
 Certification through this board is valid for five years, and professionals must submit proof of continuing education to renew certification.
 The CBSPD provides an approved course that meets continuing education requirements.